pacovdj/Devleoper_Portfolio/README.md

 # Devleoper_Portfolio
-OSU Virtual Bootcamp October 2021 MW Challenge 2
+OSU Virtual Coding Bootcamp October 2021 MW Challenge 2

-## This a a devloper portfolio made by David Ratcliff
+## This a a developer portfolio made by David Ratcliff

     ### The portofilo was made using:

       * HTML
       * CSS

+     The objective is to add projects to this portfolio as the virtual coding bootcamp progresses.